 What is Shamanism?

-Shamanism is the ancient practice of entering specialized trance states of consciousness that allow one to perceive and comprehend much more than what is accessible in one’s daily life.
-It enables one to perceive the world in its true form and to harness the power of one’s consciousness to influence one’s own life, the lives of others, and the world around us.
-It can be regarded as a system of practical knowledge concerning the essence of our consciousness, the nature of human beings and society, the structure of our world, other worlds, and the universe in its entirety.
-Additionally, it is the capacity to establish a unique bond with living nature, pure natural spirits, and one’s Kin.
+Shamanism is ancient practices of entering special trance states of consciousness, in which a person is able to see and understand much more than in their everyday life.
+To perceive the world as it truly is and to influence one’s own life, the lives of others, and the surrounding world with the power of one’s consciousness.
+Shamanism can be described as a system of practical knowledge about the essence of our consciousness, the nature of humans and human society, about the structure of our world, other worlds, and the universe as a whole.
+Furthermore, it involves the ability to establish a special connection with living nature, pure natural spirits, and one’s Ancestry.

-- Maintenance of a healthy body and longevity,
+- to have a healthy body and live long,

-The main focus of this article is Amazonian shamanism and Ayahuasca shamanic ceremonies, with which I have grown intimately acquainted.
-The situation is similar in Mexican shamanism, albeit with marked disparities.
-I have not studied the shamanistic traditions of other regions, such as Siberian shamanism.
+What I will be describing in this article primarily concerns Amazonian shamanism and Ayahuasca shamanic ceremonies, because I have become quite closely and deeply acquainted with these traditions.
+The situation in Mexican shamanism is similar, but with its own significant differences.
+I have not seriously studied the shamanic traditions of other regions, such as Siberian shamanism.